Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Parameterized exchange gate

 \section{Parameterized exchange gate}

-The exchange interaction between the two Rydberg states $\ket{r}$ and $\ket{r'}$ allows to implement parameterized \textit{exchange} gates $U_{\rm XY}(\theta)$ in the qubit manifold, where $\theta$ denotes the gate angle.
-In the main text, we focused our discussion on the iSWAP gate which is realized by $U_{\rm XY}(\theta=\pi)$.
+The exchange interaction between the two Rydberg states $\ket{r}$ and $\ket{r'}$ allows the implementation of parameterized \textit{exchange} gates $U_{\rm XY}(\theta)$ in the qubit manifold, where $\theta$ denotes the gate angle.
+In the main text, we focused our discussion on the iSWAP gate, which is realized by $U_{\rm XY}(\theta=\pi)$.
 The same techniques used there can be applied for arbitrary angles $\theta$.

-Here, we adopt a slightly different strategy: we use an optimal pulse for the iSWAP gate with $\theta=\pi$, and then use this result to initialize our optimal control engine for a slightly smaller angle.
-We continue this strategy to obtain a sequence of pulse protocols for $\theta \in (0, \pi]$.
-Within this section, we focus on ``Scheme A'' with Rabi modulated pulses and choose ``Pulse 2'' (see main text) as our initial optimal protocol for the iSWAP gate.
-Figure~\ref{fig:exchange_gate_angles}(a) shows the so obtained infidelities, which are all below $10^{-11}$.
-Fixing the maximal Rabi frequency $\Omega$, leads to increased pulse durations for angles $\theta < \pi$ for the given Rabi modulated pulse, as shown in Fig.~\ref{fig:exchange_gate_angles}(b).
-The advantage of such an approach can be observed by looking at the pulse protocols for the different angles $\theta$, depicted in Figs.~\ref{fig:exchange_gate_angles}(c, d), which show a continuous deformation when the angle is changed.
-This could allow to obtain high-fidelity pulses for the continuous range $\theta \in (0, \pi]$ using interpolation methods.
+Here, we adopt a slightly different strategy: we use an optimal pulse for the iSWAP gate with $\theta=\pi$, and then use this result as the initial guess for the optimization at a slightly smaller angle.
+We continue this strategy to obtain a sequence of pulse protocols for $\theta \in \left(0, \pi\right]$.
+Within this section, we focus on vdW-free, driving scheme A with Rabi modulated pulses [see Fig.~\ref{fig:pulse_landscapes_all}(c)] and choose a high-fidelity pulse near the speed limit as our initial optimal protocol for the iSWAP gate.
+Figure~\ref{fig:exchange_gate_angles}(a) shows the resulting infidelities, all of which remain below $10^{-11}$.
+Fixing the maximal Rabi frequency $\Omega$ leads to increased pulse durations for angles $\theta < \pi$ for the given Rabi modulated pulse, as shown in Fig.~\ref{fig:exchange_gate_angles}(b).
+The main advantage of this approach is evident from the pulse protocols for the different angles $\theta$, depicted in Figs.~\ref{fig:exchange_gate_angles}(c, d), which show a continuous deformation when the angle is changed.
+This suggests that high-fidelity pulses across the continuous range $\theta \in \left(0, \pi\right]$ could be obtained through interpolation techniques.
 Furthermore, experimental calibration for the different angles could be simplified, and noise characteristics are expected to be qualitatively similar.